jobjo/FSharp.RangeMap/README.md

 val containsFive : bool = false
 ```

-There is also the possibility to remove elements for given a range of key values:
+It is also possible to remove elements for given a range of key values:

 ```fsharp
 > let myMap = removeRange (Some 1) (Some 20) myMap;;